-Carpet is also beneficial in that it is a lot cheaper than expensive wood flooring, so it’s a great budget-friendly option.
+Carpet is also beneficial because it is a lot cheaper than expensive wood flooring, so it’s a great budget-friendly option.

 As with carpet, there are still some drawbacks to having hardwood flooring, however.
-The obvious being that it is hard and cold and often creaky in the middle of the night, which doesn’t make it the ideal area for your baby to spend its time.
+The obvious is that it is hard and cold and often creaky in the middle of the night, making it the ideal area for your baby to spend its time.

 This flooring option gives you all the benefits of hardwood flooring, with a more budget-friendly price tag.
 Laminate flooring is a practical and functional option that always looks good.
 It’s important with laminate, however, not to choose the very cheapest.
 Sometimes the super-budget options ordered online, without knowing the supplier, can be problematic.
 It’s better to get your laminate flooring from a professional who knows what they’re doing with quality products.